I just discovered the course. Can I still join?

 The zoom link is only published to instructors/presenters/TAs.

 Students participate via YouTube Live and submit questions to Slido (link is pinned in the chat when live).
-The video URL should be posted in the announcements channel on Telegram & Slack before it begins.
+The video URL should be posted in the announcements channel on Telegram and Slack before it begins.
 You can also watch live on the DataTalksClub YouTube Channel.

 Don’t post questions in chat as they may be missed if the room is very active.